n64dev/cen64/README.md

 # Running

-As of right now, you need ROM dumps from the retail console to run the simulator.
+As of right now, you will need ROM dumps from the retail console to run the simulator.
 The PIF ("BIOS") image performs checksums and security checks on the ROM image and initializes the environment.
-Please do not consult me on regards to obtaining ROM images; this is illegal is most countries.
+Please do not consult me on regards to obtaining ROM images; this is illegal in most countries.

 Once you obtain the images, simply execute: